breki/breki/azurite.md

 This is an older tool for sea topology diagnostics, `SeaTopologyResolver.ResolveLevel()` method catches exceptions and renders the topology into a `seatopo.png` bitmap file.
 It is probably not as useful as rendering the SVG map in the Debug mode.

 #### Clipping problems with invalid coastlines
 Sometimes the OSM coastline is wrongly tagged or oriented (like islands inside land or wrongly oriented inland seas/salt lakes).
 This causes problems when clipping the coastline.
-In that case, the Mapmaker records the whole contents of each invalid sea tile into a GeoJSON file and aborts the mapmaking process.
+In that case, the Mapmaker records the whole contents of each invalid sea tile into GeoJSON files and aborts the mapmaking process.
 GeoJSON files can then be visualized using a [GeoJSON viewer](http://geojson.io).

+Note that Mapmaker generates multiple versions of the GeoJSON file, with increasing level of simplification, to enable viewing of areas with big coastline dataset.
+Also, the coastline polygons are colored to indicate the orientation of the polygon:
+1. green means the coastline is oriented correctly (land on the left, sea on the right).
+2. red means the coastline orientation is reversed.
+3. gray means it is not possible to determine the orientation (usually this means the polygon is degenerate).

+Right now the orientation indicated does not always correspond to the original OSM data orientation - I need to investigate why.

-There are two workaround for such problems:
+There are several workarounds for problems with orientation:

 ##### 1. Reversing the orientation of problematic OSM ways:
 You can achieve this by specifying at least one OSM way which needs reversing (all other ways that form the same coastline polyline/polygon will be automatically reversed).
 You specify the list of ways using the `osm/coastline-ways-to-reverse` element: